 OceanBase Database supports various table types, including partitioned tables, replicated tables, primary key tables, non-primary key tables, and external tables.

 - Replicated tables: Replicated tables are a special type of table in OceanBase Database.
-Data in these tables can be read from any "healthy" replica.
+Data in these tables can be read from any healthy replica.

-- External tables: The data of a regular table is stored in the storage space of the database, while the data of an external table is stored in an external storage service.
+- External tables: In a database, table data is stored in the database's storage space.
+In contrast, external table data is stored in an external storage service.

 Table update modes